-One winter when I was about 11 years old, I noticed a young boy on his way to school wearing only a sweater.
-It was bitter cold and I was bundled with sweater, coat, hat and gloves and boots.
+One winter, when I was about 11 years old, I noticed a young boy on his way to school wearing only a sweater.
+It was bitter cold, and I was bundled with a sweater, coat, hat and gloves, and boots.
 I could not imagine how that child could be sent out without a coat.
-These coats are made possible by the donations from non-profits, businesses, civic organizations, and individuals.
+These coats are made possible by donations from non-profits, businesses, civic organizations, and individuals.

 Free Winter Coats for Kids Programs

 From 2014 through 2015, they gave out 316,000 throughout the country, including 3,000 in the capital city.
 Operation Warm runs one of the largest coats for kids programs in the country, distributing new coats nationwide.
-Operation Warm is committed to providing quality coats disadvantaged children.
-The program is growing and their customer service is second to none.
-To find out more about this program go to.
+Operation Warm is committed to providing quality coats to disadvantaged children.
+The program is growing, and its customer service is second to none.
+To find out more about this program, go to.
 Learn more at www.operationwarm.org.
+800-730-9276

 Salvation Army Coats for Kids

-Each year the Salvation Army has a campaign to help less fortunate children receive a new or gently used winter coat.
-Donations are received from local businesses, churches and individuals.
-The Salvation Army is well known for its free Christmas gift program, soup kitchens, food drives, girls and boy clubs, summer program and a place to worship.
+Each year the Salvation Army has the campaign to help less fortunate children receive a new or gently used winter coat.
+Donations are received from local businesses, churches, and individuals.
+The Salvation Army is well known for its free Christmas gift program, soup kitchens, food drives, girls and boy clubs, summer programs, and a place to worship.
 They also hold winter coat drives for children in need.
-Contact Salvation Army here.
+Contact your local Salvation Army (800) 728-7825

-Coats for Kids and Families in Edmonton, AB, is a United Way program, which began in 1992, in the response of disadvantaged individuals and families needing warm coats.
+Coats for Kids and Families in Edmonton, AB, is a United Way program, which began in 1992 in response to disadvantaged individuals and families needing warm coats.
 Employment is way up, but don’t get too excited.
 Many of the new jobs are low-paying minimum-wage jobs.
-Many adults with children have to work two or more jobs, just to care for their families.
+Many adults with children have to work two or more jobs just to care for their families.

-Assistance League of Atlanta has a yearly program that donates winter coats to school aged children in Atlanta Public Schools, DeKalb County, and Fulton County.
+Assistance League of Atlanta has a yearly program that donates winter coats to school-aged children in Atlanta Public Schools, DeKalb County, and Fulton County.
 Free winter coats for kids make a big difference to families in need.
-The initiative can not be done without the help of individuals businesses and
+The initiative cannot be done without individuals, businesses, charities, and community assistance.

 Assistance League chapters are located all across the United States.
-Please check to see if there is a chapter near your and the dates for their winter coat drive.
+Please check to see if there are a chapter near you and their winter coat drive dates.

+Once you register, an ambassador will select an agency to receive coats and make it to your location.
 If you would like your organization to be placed on the list, all you have to do is register on their website.
-One Warm Coat does not distribute coats to individuals, but the registered organization who in turn will give them away.
+One Warm Coat does not distribute coats to individuals, but the registered organization, who in turn will give them away.
+877-663-9276.